-- Candidates for Superior Court Judge, County Offices and County Supervisor are limited to 200 words. - Candidates for Congress, State Senate and State Assembly are limited to 250 words. - See guidelines on "How to Count Words" on page 77. - The candidate's statement must fit inside a quarter page square of the Voter's Information Pamphlet measuring 3.75" wide by 4.5" tall.
-All 200 or 250-word candidate statements must fit in the quarter page space provided.
-If the statement does not fit as filed, paragraphs will be run together in order to make the statement fit.
-If the jurisdiction authorizes candidates to file 400-word statements, they will be printed on a half-page, vertical column, and the candidate will be charged double.
-Please see example on page 73.
+- Candidates for Superior Court Judge, County Offices and County Supervisor are limited to 200 words. - Candidates for Congress, State Senate and State Assembly are limited to 250 words. - See guidelines on "How to Count Words" on page 71. - The candidate's statement must fit inside a quarter page square of the Voter's Information Guide for the 200-word statements, and a half page for the 250-word statements.
+If the statement does not fit, formatting changes will be made to make it fit in the space allowed.